 In general Dutch people pay the balance of their card in full by direct debit every month.
 Installment payments can be arranged but you will be charged interest costs.

-Let's take a quick look at the various credit cards available in Netherlands that may be worth considering:
+Let's take a quick look at the various credit cards available in Netherlands that may be worth considering for expats:

 The ABN AMRO Gold Card has a higher €5,000 monthly credit limit and costs €50 annually.
 An additional card costs €25 per year.
 It requires a minimum monthly net income of €1,250.

 ABN AMRO provides a paper credit card statement every month and you can also check transactions online.
 PIN codes can be changed at any ABN AMRO ATM in Netherlands.
-There are no forex fees on the card, as far as we can tell, though the bank sets the exchange rate.
+Forex fees are charged at 2%.

 Rabobank Credit Cards